Which are the best wineries to visit in Bordeaux?

 Chateau Smith-Haut-Lafitte

 This gorgeous property takes its name from George Smith, who was its owner about 1720.
-Today it is the dynamic duo Daniel and Florence Cathiard who run the show, one of the key pioneers in bringing luxury tourism to Pessac-Leognan, Investing a fortune into rebuilding the chateau, renovating the winery and the chai.
+Today it is the dynamic duo Daniel and Florence Cathiard who run the show, one of the key pioneers in bringing luxury tourism to Pessac-Leognan, Investing a fortune into rebuilding the chateau and renovating the winery and the chai.
 But this pales in comparison when one examines how the family has revolutionized tourism.
-Discovering a disused mineral spring at the end of the 1990s, the family decided to build a luxury spa hotel overlooking the lake, complete with a Michelin restaurant, a more casual brasserie, and a bar.
-Visiting Smith-Haut-Lafitte today is more reminiscent of Napa than Bordeaux – a luxury experience bar none.
+Discovering a disused mineral spring at the end of the 1990s, the family built a luxury spa hotel overlooking the lake with a Michelin restaurant, a more casual brasserie, and a bar.
+Visiting Smith-Haut-Lafitte today is reminiscent of Napa than Bordeaux – a luxury experience bar none.

 website: www.smith-haut-lafitte.com